The world's smartest people analytics tool

 4. Formality

 The PI Behavioral Assessment also assigns the test-taker with one of the 17 “Reference Profiles.”
-You can think of these as personality types that speak to how a person might act in the workplace.
+Think of these as personality types that speak to how a person might act in the workplace.
 They consist of the following:

 1. Analyzer